V4Fire/Client/src/core/component/hook/README.md

 ### runHook

 Runs a hook on the specified component instance.
-The function returns a promise that is resolved when all hook handlers are executed.
+The function returns a promise resolved when all hook handlers are executed.

 ```js
 runHook('beforeCreate', component).then(() => console.log('Done!'));